 All consumers aren’t your best consumers, and customer acquisition efforts can result in a waste of resources if they’re not targeting the right people.
 Before you invest in any customer acquisition methods, you must define who you’re targeting with said methods.

-The process alone of defining your buyer persona can help weed out any unnecessary or wasted acquisition efforts as well as alert you to specific needs or desires that some channels may meet.
+Defining your buyer persona alone can help weed out any unnecessary or wasted acquisition efforts and alert you to specific needs or desires that some channels may meet.
 For example, businesses targeting Gen Z might consider creating videos as part of their content marketing strategy, given that 77% of teens and young adults ages 15-25 use YouTube.

 A targeted customer acquisition strategy requires taking a step back and figuring out what’s best for your business, resources, and audience.
 Then, you can expect to see real responses to your customer acquisition efforts.